iamsitting/cxp-arduino-code/log.md

 ## Log

+2.0.3 - Edited for Due.
+BT tested.
+ERPS untested

 2.0.2 - Added testing header files for test/validation
 - Loadable, not tested

 2.0.1 - Preliminary ERPS mode added
 - Status checking is made more readable

 2.0.0 - The SW was reorganized into a few C and H files.
 This reorganization has made it easier to test on other arduinos and to add new features or protocols.